Bhupesh-V/Bhupesh-V.github.io/_posts/2022-05-26-writing-like-a-pro-with-vale-and-neovim.md

 ## Setting up Neovim

-The [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) neovim plugin let's you use vale as a pose linter.
+The [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) neovim plugin let's you use vale as a prose linter.

 Install null-ls.nvim using `Plug`